 Those who have lived in a certain area for years and have a local connection like a family or job there.

-People may want to shift to a certain locations to eliminate hardship related to travelling or medical treatment, or there can be an urgent need to relocate due to the new job offer but the mechanism to deliver such residential units is determined by the local authorities.
+People may want to shift to a certain location to eliminate hardship related to travelling or medical treatment, or there can be an urgent need to relocate due to the new job offer, but the mechanism to deliver such residential units is determined by the local authorities.

-While, it is no longer directly build by them, rather it is acquired through several mechanisms by the authority like acquiring requests for construction tenders, purchasing the already build estates or complex methods to get new private estates to transfer the ownership.
+While it is no longer directly built by them, it is acquired through several mechanisms by the authority like acquiring requests for construction tenders, purchasing the already built estates or complex methods to get new private estates to transfer the ownership.

-Since the 2007 financial crisis, there has been a significant decline in such constructions and increased reliance on the purchase of new dwellings.
-Certain researches find that there is a need for diversification and hiring specialists to handle the housing assistance programs and payment systems, to be able to provide suitable accommodation with a maximum level of subsidy.
+Since the 2007 financial crisis, there has been a significant decline in such constructions and increased reliance on purchasing new dwellings.
+Certain researchers find that there is a need for diversification and hiring specialists to handle the housing assistance programs and payment systems to be able to provide suitable accommodation with a maximum level of subsidy.